thingsboard/thingsboard.github.io/docs/pe/mqtt-broker/install/cluster/helm-cluster-setup-aws.md

 ---
 layout: docwithnav-pe-mqtt-broker
-title: Cluster setup using Helm Chart on EKS
+title: Deploy TBMQ PE Cluster on EKS with Helm
-description: TBMQ microservices setup with Helm on EKS
+description: Deploy TBMQ PE Cluster on EKS with Helm

 ---